 Huawei thanks Indian Govt for 5G trials permission, says committed to India

 Huawei rivals western equipment makers, such as Ericsson, and is banned in the US.
 Many countries, however, have allowed telecom service providers to use Chinese gears.
 And now, India has also indicated its unwillingness to keep any company out of 5G trials.
-The Indian government's decision came as a major boost to the Shenzhen-based company amid a heavy clampdown against it by the US.
+The Indian government's decision came as a major boost to the Shenzhen-based company, the world's leader in telecom equipment and the number two smartphone producer, amid a heavy clampdown on it by the US.

 "Huawei has been notified by the Indian government of permission to take part in the 5G trials," Cyril Xu, Senior Manager, International Media Affairs told PTI here .
 "We thank the Indian government for their continued faith in Huawei," Cyril said in a brief statement.